LamininSolutions/mfsql-connector/source/getting-started/first-time-installation/install-webapi/index.rst

 Website
 -------

-The website to receive web services calls from M-Files is provided as part of the installation packages.
-Note that each website is configured for a specific MFSQL Connector database.
+The website to receive web services calls from M-Files, is provided as a separate installation package available on request to support@lamininsolutions.com.
+Note that each website is configured for a specific MFSQL Connector database and a separate instance must be installed in IIS for each vault to be connected to the specific vault MFSQL Database.

+Install the package on the Web Server.
 Simply copy to website and deploy it as in a IIS web server.

 Location of the website source
 |Image4|